brihadeesh/brihadeesh.github.io/content/about.md

 {{< figure src="/images/2023_blog.png" alt="screenshot of the blog from 2023" class="right rounded border-solid border-2 w-auto h-auto" caption="A screenshot of my blog from 2023">}}

-I initially used a very basic blog-centric layout based off the [Etch](https://github.com/LukasJoswiak/etch/) theme, a simple dark theme with just a list of posts on the homepage.
+I initially used a very basic blog-centric layout based off the Etch theme, a simple dark theme with just a list of posts on the homepage.
 In 2023, I switched to a theme-agnostic setup based on [Drew Devault's blog](https://drewdevault.com) because it just looked so good in a ridiculously minimal sense that appeals only to someone a little obsessively retro.
 This served me well and I had published this as a Sourcehut page.
 It took me until early this year to switch to this domain.
-I was using the [Congo](https://github.com/jpanther/congo) theme until the beginning of March 2025 but I have since moved to a personalised version of the [Etch](https://github.com/LukasJoswiak/etch/) theme.
+I was using the [Congo](https://github.com/jpanther/congo) theme until the beginning of March 2025 but I have since moved back to a personalised version of the [Etch](https://github.com/LukasJoswiak/etch/) theme.
 The source for this website is on my Sourcehut for the [blog](https://git.sr.ht/~peregrinator/peregrinator.site) and for my [Emacs](https://git.sr.ht/~peregrinator/emacs.peregrinator.site).